 When going to the beautiful island of Barbados, people need to know there are some great places to go and different beaches to try.
-The Boatyard situated along Carlisle Bay in Barbados is one of the places that needs to be visited because their bit of the beach has to be experienced.
-We were so impressed we have been 3 times!
+The Boatyard situated along Carlisle Bay in Barbados is one of the places that needs to be visited.
+Why?
+Because their bit of the beach has to be experienced!
+I was so impressed I’ve been 3 times!

 This place is NOT like an other day beach resort!
 They do not charge for the use of a sunbed on a stretch of public beach with nothing more to offer – oh no this place actually has loads of great reasons to visit and saving some money is just one of them!